SherG/sherrieg/content/blog/desantis-state-guard/index.md

 * We were supposed to receive military ID cards but somehow the "system" (not our local company) could not figure out how to get this done -- ever.
 I wondered what would be the impact of showing up, in uniform, without state guard ID cards at a joint staging area in an emergency?
 * We got called on to direct traffic: something I didn't particularly care for.
 (In crowded circumstances, members of the public are not always amenable to "stop" or "wait" directions.)

-## As that a paid position?

-It's a volunteer position, meaning you only get paid when on active duty.
-The pay is in the form of a very modest daily stipend.

-The vast majority of your time is spent in training and that is unpaid.

 ### Would you change anything?

 I question whether military uniforms are necessary or ideal.
 The <a href="https://apps.dtic.mil/sti/pdfs/ADA494465.pdf" target="blank">view of the military however</a> is that State Defense Forces (SDFs), operating "under the protocol of military guidance and customs . . . are less likely to walk away from assigned missions and are more likely to integrate well with the National Guard units that are given those missions."